AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 <a name="sample"></a>
 {sample}CS\_Tooltip\_15{sample}

 Along with the main point for tooltip you can set the point to which the tooltip should be bound.
-Use {api:anychart.core.ui.SeriesTooltip#position}position(){api} method to set the point for tooltip to be bound to.
+Use {api:anychart.core.ui.Tooltip#position}position(){api} method to set the point for tooltip to be bound to.

 ```
 var tooltip1 = series1.tooltip();